vishalcloudyuga/dcos-docs/1.9/usage/gpu-support.md

 }
 ```

 Once your service has deployed, check the contents of `stdout` to verify that the service is producing the proper output from the `nvidia-smi` command.
 You should see something like the following, repeated once every 5 seconds.
-Access the log [via the DC/OS CLI](https://dcos.io/docs/1.9/administration/logging/quickstart/) or from the **Services** > **<my-service>** > **Health** page of the the DC/OS dashboard.
+Access the log [via the DC/OS CLI](https://dcos.io/docs/1.9/administration/logging/quickstart/) or from the **Health** page for your service on the DC/OS dashboard.
 ```
 +------------------------------------------------------+
 | NVIDIA-SMI 352.79     Driver Version: 352.79         |